wolfbeacon/wolfbeacon-core-api/README.md

 API Documentation is available at **[https://api.wolfbeacon.com/docs](https://api.wolfbeacon.com/docs)**.

-Docs are generated using [apiDoc](http://apidocjs.com/).
+Docs are generated using [apidoc](http://apidocjs.com/).
 Doc strings are present in views under the `/api/views` directory.

+Documentation is served separately by the [wolfbeacon-apidoc-gen](https://github.com/wolfbeacon-apidoc-gen) service.

 ## Local Development Setup